 A downloadable game for Windows, macOS, and Linux

-Make friends, dodge bullets, and uncover the truth in this narrative platformer.
-Early demo (art/music is placeholder).
+Make friends, dodge bullets, and uncover the truth in this narrative platformer about closeness and distance.
+Early demo (sprites/music are placeholder).
 Controller supported!

-- Can now collect 2 coins, 1 data chip, and clear the Bloodthirsty Slime quest.
+- Can now collect 2 coins and 4 data chips (not the Philosophical Slime one).

 MOVE - Arrow Keys